mlearnfab/web/_sources/faq.md

 **Q.** *How does the community work?*

 **A.** The community supports informal and formal learning paths.
 In the informal learning path, you are a "guest" and welcome to attend all "open" sessions and events.
-In the formal learning path, you become a "member" of the community by enrolling in one or more formal courses of study.
+In the formal learning path, you become a "member" of the community by enrolling in a formal course of study.

-Members receive access to additional instructional resources, invitation to small group recitations, and the ability to enroll in other learning modules as they become available.
+Members receive access to additional instructional resources, invitation to small group recitations, and the ability to access other learning modules as they become available.

 ---